EricLengyel/OpenGEX/ImporterBlender/README.md

 This importer is incomplete.
 It only imports static meshes with materials, as well as lights and cameras.

-It also comes with an OpenGex python parser, which is separate from Blender plugin itself, and a very (very) barebones math library.
+It also comes with an OpenGex python parser, which is separate from Blender plugin itself, based on Eric's Lengyel C++ importer example and a very (very) barebones math library.

 ## Limitations